The Sorceress' Revolt

 Part Nine: Reincarnation

 There was a festival on July 7 and another on July 15, which was fast approaching.
 The city was decorated splendidly with streamers of many colors.
-On that day, people visited the graves of their ancestors and the Emperor marched to the Imperial Tomb in a magnificent carriage pulled by four horses.
+On that day, people visited the graves of their ancestors and the emperor marched to the Imperial Tomb in a magnificent carriage pulled by four horses.

 This was one of the grandest festivals held in Bianliang.
 Security was heightened even further on the day of the festival.
-A party was held in the hall of the Rai Ingyō’s estate in the evening, and the guards were invited to partake in feasting and drinking.
+A party was held in the hall of Rai Ingyō’s estate in the evening, and the estate's guards were invited to partake in feasting and drinking.

 The Imperial Palace was very busy on the day of the festival, so officials held a banquet the day before.
 The general rule was that people should only eat and drink in moderation out of respect for the ancestors, but most of the soldiers broke this rule and got soundly drunk.
 This happened every year.
 Court eunuchs, soldiers, guards and women from the Inner Palace intermingled at Rai Ingyō’s party and were falling down drunk by early evening.